jimdigriz/oauth2-worker/README.md

     ./demo.py

 Now open http://localhost:5000/ in your browser, open developer tools, go to the network panel and also open the JavaScript console there too.
-Now click on 'Login' and inspect the activity.
+Now click on 'Login' and inspect the activity; the access token is forcibly expired after two seconds.

+**N.B.** if your OAuth2 provider does not return a refresh token the automatic and transparent token renewing is unavailable when the access token expires and the login button will be re-enabled

 ## Related Links